-When inserting false twist into a length of yarn, both ends of the yarn are clamped, usually by rollers, and twist is inserted with a false twister between the clamping points, as indicated in figure 13.3(b).
+When inserting false twist into a length of yarn, both ends of the yarn are clamped, usually by rollers, and twist is inserted with a false twist device between the clamping points, as indicated in Figure 8.3(b).

 If the yarn is not traversing along its axis, the twist will be in opposite directions above and below the false twister.
 If the false twister is removed, the opposite twists will cancel out one another, leaving no real twist in the length of yarn.
-If the yarn is traversing along its axis, then the section of the yarn moving away from the false twister would have no net twist, as indicated in figure 13.3(b).
+If the yarn is traversing along its axis, then the section of the yarn moving away from the false twister would have no net twist, as indicated in Figure 8.3(b).